Gowdacharan/shop-digest-assignment/README.md

 to start this project
-1. run npm i
+1. run: npm i and npm start
-npm start